Patience-wyf/learngit/readme.txt

-Creating a new branch is quick and simple. dev update dev processing ok add 1 add 2 add 3
+Creating a new branch is quick and simple. dev update dev processing ok add one、one、one add two、two、two add three、three、three